Lincoln Township, Jackson County, Kansas

-Lincoln Township is a township in Jackson County, Kansas, USA.
+Lincoln Township is a township in Jackson County, Kansas, United States.
 As of the 2000 census, its population was 1,046.
 The township is located entirely within the Prairie Band Potawatomi Indian Reservation.

 Geography

 Lincoln Township covers an area of 98.35 square miles (254.73 square kilometers); of this, 0.04 square miles (0.12 square kilometers) or 0.05 percent is water.
-The streams of Big Elm Creek, Crow Creek, Little Elm Creek and South Branch Soldier Creek run through this township.
+Big Elm Creek, Crow Creek, Little Elm Creek, and South Branch Soldier Creek streams run through this township.